sxyu/svox2/README.md

 You should be able to use this dataset directly afterwards.
 The format will be auto-detected.

 To view the data use:
-`python scripts/view_data.py <img_dir>`
+`python view_data.py <img_dir>`

 This should launch a server at localhost:8889

 You may need to tune the TV.
  For forward-facing scenes, often making the TV weights 10x higher is helpful (`configs/llff_hitv.json`).
-For the real lego scene I used the config `configs/custom.json`.
+For the real lego scene I used the config `configs/custom.json`, or you can also try `configs/custom_alt.json` which has some minor differences.

 ## Random tip: how to make pip install faster for native extensions